Is My Foot Or Ankle Broken?

 The next thing are the medial and lateral malleolus (the big ankle bones).
 These bony landmarks are the distal (bottom portion) points of the main bones of the lower leg; the tibia and fibula.
 Are either of them painful to the touch?
 If not, a fracture is very unlikely.
 Again, as stated above, pain here does not guarantee there is a fracture; it just means you need an x-ray

 The next bony landmarks to check for pain is the base of the 5th metatarsal (pictured below) and the navicular (also pictured below).
 If you press on these spots and you have a good deal of pain?
 You are going to need to get an x-ray next.
-Remember an x-ray is warranted, this positive test does not mean your foot is for sure broken.

 The circle is the navicular.
-If this hurts then you need an x-ray
+If this hurts then you need an x-ray as your foot may be broken.

 If your answer to any of these questions is a yes, then you need an x-ray.